All Episodes

 So if it can be done by animals, it's not the purpose of humanity.

-I'm not saying that the purpose of humanity doesn't include what animals do, I mean animals eat, human beings have to eat.
+I'm not saying that the purpose of humanity doesn't include what animals do.

-So uh but it's two overlapping circles.
+But it's two overlapping circles.

-Because there are things that animals do that human beings shouldn't do, such as rape theft, assault, and murder.
+Because there are things that animals do that human beings shouldn't do, such as rape, theft, assault, and murder.

 There are things that humans do that animals can't do, such as use abstract language, reason, and debate.

-And then there are things that both humans and animals do, so sort of two sent circles side by side overlapping.
+And then there are things that both humans and animals do.

-So it's not uh finding a great mate, having kids and and having them reproduce because animals do that, and so that can't be the purpose of humanity.
+So it's not finding a great mate, having kids, and having them reproduce, because animals do that.

-That having been said, my personal belief or my p my personal experience, uh my personal emotional experience, which is again not to say it's logical or objective or anything like that.
+That having been said, my personal belief or my personal experience, my personal emotional experience, which is, again, not to say it's logical or objective or anything like that, I find people who don't want to have kids, not the people who can't have kids, that's a whole different category.

-But the people who don't want to have kids who could have kids, I just find them weird.
+But the people who don't want to have kids, who could have kids, I just find them weird.

-I find them weird, I find them kind of selfish, I find them kind of incomprehensible.
+I find them kind of incomprehensible.

-I had friends when I was younger, married couple, seemed to get along reasonably well.
+Married couple, seemed to get along reasonably well.

-Just never had any talk of of kids.
+Just never had any talk of kids.

 And that's just weird to me.

-Like have kids, my gosh, I mean, have kids.
+I mean, have kids.

 I mean, you're alive.